iterative/katacoda-scenarios/basics/sharing-data/step5.md

 # SSH connection best practice

-In the last step we used the account `user1` and a password for the SSH connection to the server of the remote storage.
+In the last step we used the account `user1` and a password for connecting to the SSH server of the remote storage.
 However the well-known best practice for SSH connections is to use SSH keys.
 It is easy, convenient and secure, so why not do it?

 1. First let's generate a SSH key pair: